-Not so fast.
-Swimming pools are a summer classic, but they can be dangerous, especially where young children are concerned.
+Swimming pools are a summer staple, but they can be dangerous, especially for young children.
 Drowning accidents are the leading cause of injury or death among children under five, and more than 80 percent happen in backyard swimming pools or spas.

 If you have a pool, proper fencing is a must.
 Choose a fence at least four feet high, with gates that self-close and latch.
 Never let children in or near the pool unsupervised, and make sure there is at least one adult around who knows CPR.

 “Most of us will go through life without ever needing to use CPR, but it’s important to learn because once you need it, you need it,” says Dr. Dawkins.
 “CPR can save a life.”

 For many San Diegans, ocean activities are a way of life.
 But even if you’ve grown up surfing or sailing, never underestimate the ocean’s currents.
 Stick to beaches that are patrolled by lifeguards and heed their warnings about dangerous riptides or areas to avoid.
 Always let someone know when you’re going into the water and never let children play alone in the waves.

 If you’re in the water and need help, wave your arms above your head to attract the lifeguard’s attention.
 If you get swept up in a rip current, don’t swim against it.
 Instead, swim parallel to shore until help arrives or you swim out of the current.